Florida State football coach Mike Norvell tests positive for coronavirus

 “I am grateful to the administration, players and staff for their commitment to the protocols we have in place,” Norvell said, “which have helped us limit contact with others and allowed us to continue moving forward.”

-It’s unclear if any players, assistant coaches or support staff tested positive as well.
-ACC guidelines for contact tracing require anyone who has been in proximity to someone who has tested positive must quarantine for 14 days.
+It was unclear whether any players, assistant coaches or support staff members tested positive as well.
+ACC guidelines for contact tracing require anyone who has been in proximity to someone who has tested positive to quarantine for 14 days.

-Florida State lost its first game of the season, 16-13, to Georgia Tech last Saturday at Doak Campbell Stadium in front of an announced attendance of 17,538.
+Florida State lost its first game of the season, 16-13, to Georgia Tech last Saturday at Doak Campbell Stadium in front of an announced 17,538.

 “This is unfortunate, but luckily Coach is fine,” Florida State Athletic Director David Coburn said in a statement.
 “We are proceeding with our covid protocols as we would with any other case.
 Coach is isolated, and university tracing staff is handling the contact tracing as they normally do.”